 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-E1 does not offer wifi capability.
+In contrast, the X-E1 does not provide wifi capability.

-Both the X-E1 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the X-E1 and the A7 have been discontinued, but can regularly be found used on ebay.
 The X-E1 was replaced by the Fujifilm X-E2, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the X-E1 and A7 can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is the Fujifilm X-E1 better than the Sony A7 or vice versa?
 The listing below highlights the relative strengths of the two models.